webpush-wg/webpush-vapid/draft-ietf-webpush-vapid.md

 efficient or even sufficient.
 Providing more information about the application server more directly to a push service allows the push service to better distinguish between legitimate and bogus requests.

+Additionally, this design also relies on endpoint secrecy as any application server in possession of the endpoint is able to send messages, albeit without payloads.
+In situations where usage of a subscription can be limited to a single application server, the ability to associate said subscription with the application server provides could reduce the impact of a data leak.

 This document describes a system whereby an application server can volunteer information about itself to a push service.
 At a minimum, this provides a